There are now 2 possible online modes for units:

 - Level 3 elective

-- Typically this unit is assessed in the following ways: (1) short essay; (2) research paper; and (3) oral assessment.
+Indicative assessments in this unit are as follows: (1) short essay; (2) research paper; and (3) discursive learning.
 Further information is available in the unit outline.

 - Unit Coordinator(s)